passportxyz/passport-sdk/packages/verifier/README.md

 yarn run build
 ```

-## Usage
+## Basic Usage

-Firstly we need to import the library/bundle and construct a `PassportVerifier` instance.
+Firstly, we need to import the library/bundle and construct a `PassportVerifier` instance

 ```javascript
 // import as a module